Content Management with Microsoft Sharepoint

-Microsoft's Sharepoint has become a recognized leader in the realm of content management, as a highly collaborative web-based platform that integrates across the Office 365 suite.
-Although Sharepoint was originally designed as a document management and storage system, it has rapidly expanded its capabilities to better serve the modern workforce.
+Microsoft's SharePoint has become a recognized leader in the realm of content management, as a highly collaborative web-based platform that integrates across the Microsoft 365 suite.
+Although SharePoint was originally designed as a document management and storage system, it has rapidly expanded its capabilities to better serve the modern workforce.
 SharePoint now covers the storage, retrieval, searching, archiving, tracking, management, and reporting on electric documents.
-Add in real time editing, and encrypted information management, and you have an information powerhouse currently serving over 190 million users, across 400,000 customer organizations.
+Add in real-time editing, and encrypted information management, and you have an information powerhouse currently serving over 190 million users, across 400,000 customer organizations.

 Building with SharePoint

 Essentially, SharePoint allows users to create intranet sites, pages, lists, and document libraries that facilitate real-time content share.
 These sites can have designated functions, ex. a "communication" or "teams" site, and can be further customized with text, images, and documents.

 Once these sites have been created, members can easily share resources, provide project updates, and share messages with striking visual accompaniments.
 This sharing can be confined to a single group, teams, or broadcast across the entire company.
 SharePoint Auto-News Digest allows you to send automated emails to employees about the latest news.
 SharePoint does this through Microsoft Intelligence and a specific section of news posts, which allow employees to catch up on important news that they may have missed.